mob-logo

 See Who Wins

-Our AI will simulate a 3 round match between the Mako Shark and the Great White Shark.
+Our AI fight will simulate a 3 round match between the Mako Shark and the Great White Shark.
 It considers each Animal's size, strength, and natural predatory behaviors.
 As in nature, each match is unique, and the outcome can vary.

 Match Highlights